 If there is a comma in one of your cells (like in "1,8 million" in our example above), the CSV will formally put the content of the cell in double quotes in your results and search for the exact phrase in double quotes.

-The operators AND NOT * ? ! + - do work in batch searches - as they do in the regular search bar.
+The operators AND NOT * ? ! + - do work in batch searches (as they do in the regular search bar) but only if "Do phrase match" in Advanced filters is turned off.

 Reserved characters, when misused, can lead to failures because of syntax errors.